-Sophie Bates Architects is a London based studio established to deliver innovative, contemporary residential architecture and interiors.
+Sophie Bates BA(Hons) Dip(ARCH) RIBA, is the founder and owner of Sophie Bates Architects, a London based studio established to deliver innovative, contemporary residential architecture and interiors.

 t: 07725 501683

 a: The Boathouse Design Studio, 27 Ferry Rd, Teddington TW11 9NN

 How To Add Light To A Victorian Villa

 Achitect Sophie Bates shares the story of how she redesigned her detached Victorian villa to let in the light: